-Take your cues from what your desired plants need to be successful – for example:
+Take your cues from what your desired plants need for success – for example:

-Tomatoes need deep soil rich with calcium that is well-drained and if the variety blooms until frost, then some way to train, stake or support the vines plus FULL SUN.
+Tomatoes need deep soil rich with calcium that is well-drained in FULL SUN.
+If the variety blooms until frost, the vines need a stake or other support.

 Once you know all the plants and quantities, then decide how much growing area is required.
-Raised beds are a nice choice if your local soil is on ledge, is heavy clay or very rocky.
+Raised beds work well if your local soil is on ledge, is heavy clay or very rocky.
 Some vegetables will do even better in large containers.